carrierwaveuploader/carrierwave/README.md

-# Merb Upload
+# Stapler

-This plugin for Merb provides a simple and extremely flexible way to upload files.
+This plugin for Merb and Rails provides a simple and extremely flexible way to upload files.

 ## Getting Started

 At the moment you are going to have to grab it here from github and install it yourself.

-Add it as a dependency to your config/init.rb
+In Merb, add it as a dependency to your config/dependencies.rb:

-    dependency 'merb_upload'
+    dependency 'stapler'

+In Rails, add it to your environment.rb:

+    config.gem "stapler"

 ## Quick Start